Alif-B/devops-docker/README.md

 docker run -it <image_name>:<tag> <command>
 Create a container with the latest version of Ubuntu image

-Whenever you start a docker, it does something and kills itself so you can run it with -d command to run it in detached mode This will keep the container running in the background even though it is not doing anything
+Whenever you start a docker, it only run until in finishes the given command and then kills itself so you can run it with -d command to run it in detached mode This will keep the container running in the background even though it is not doing anything